vvarik/32drugs/README.md

     better/worse do bacteria grow upon treatment.
 To that end, use the same grouping as for OD (on each day, on each plate, in each timepoint) and derive fitness as `OD = OD/OD[uM == 0]`.
-Please also constrain `Fit` to 1.1 (there’s no real need for constraining fitness, it is just for making plots look nicer).
-Now, plot the result exactly as in the step above, except have `Fit` on y-axis.
+Please also constrain `Fit` to 1.1 (just for making plots look nicer).
+Finally, plot the result as in the step above, except have `Fit` on y-axis.

     ![output](doc/tasks/06_out.png)

 ## Model

 The distinction between transforming and modeling is a subtle one, arbitrary really.
-For what I can tell, modelling usually entails slightly more sophisticated data transformations.
+Modeling usually entails slightly more sophisticated transformations to summarize data and to ask questions e.g. ‘is this different from that’.